Citi/scaler/docs/source/tutorials/features.rst

 Additional Features
 ===================

-These features are not needed for standard usage, but are helpful for monitoring and other use cases.
+Scaler comes with a number of additional features that can be used to monitor and profile tasks, and customize behavior.

 Scaler Top (Monitoring)
 -----------------------

+Top is a monitoring tool that allows you to see the status of the Scaler.
-The scheduler has an address that can be monitored with an ipc connection.
-The exact address will be in the logs when the scheduler is spun up.
-Connect to it with the `scaler_top` CLI command.
+The scheduler prints an address to the logs on startup that can be used to connect to it with the `scaler_top` CLI command:

 .. code:: bash

     scaler_top ipc:///tmp/0.0.0.0_8516_monitor

-Which will show something similar to top command, but it's for getting status of the scaled system:
+Which will show an interface similar to the standard Linux `top` command:

 .. code:: console